wenb1n-dev/mysql_mcp_server_pro/README.md

 # SSE mode
 mysql_mcp_server_sse

+## Streamable Http mode
+mysql_mcp_server_streamable_http
 ```

 4. mcp client

-go to see see “Use uv to start the service”
+go to see see "Use uv to start the service"
 ^_^